 Somehow, the Hero Islands have escaped the crush of year-round travelers, so often found nearby high density communities.
 If you took a piece of string 500-miles long, tied one end to a pencil and drew a circle around North Hero Village, you'd find nearly 40 million folks dwelling within the circumference.

 Lake Champlain is less than a day's drive from cities such as Toronto, Montreal, Boston, Manhattan and Hackensack.
 The density of dwellers in those towns is...well, dense, but the spectacular beauty of our lake has yet to capture the imagination of most of them!

-One day it will happen, but for now take comfort that you can come to this place, paddle into the middle of the lake, and feel almost like you discovered it yourself.
+One day it will happen, but for now take comfort that if you pay us a visit you will still be able paddle into the middle of the lake and feel almost like you discovered it yourself.